dannng/dannng.github.io/docs/digital-archives-technical-glossary.markdown

 In the context of files, a header can contain:
 - Signature information, such as a magic number (like "JFIF" at the beginning being the "Magic" bytes of a JPEG file)
-- Annotative information, such as EXIF data in a JPEG file
+- Annotative information, such as EXIF data in a JPEG file or format-version specifications
 - Configurative information, such as Discrete Cosine Transform tables needed to decompress a JPEG's contents.

 Note that a header is not necessarily going to appear at the beginning of a file.
 A Zip's "header" comes at the end of the file and includes configurative information like pointers back into the file's earlier contents to identify where members of the zip begin.